rome/tools/internal/browser-features/README.md

 });
 // Same as new Firefox({version: "72"});

-// If the either the browser or the version doesn't exist, getBrowser() returns undefined browser = getBrowser({
+// If either the browser or the version doesn't exist, getBrowser() returns undefined browser = getBrowser({
 	name: "TotallyNotABrowser",
 	version: "MyAwesomeFakeVersion"